-Bloomington Farmers’ Market to go on but change after white nationalism flak
+Bloomington farmers’ market to go on but change after white nationalism flak

 “Absolutely.
 I don’t condone it, but she’s not taking what she believes even if it’s identitarian, she’s not doing anything with that at the market,” Stephen said.

-While some favor making the Farmers’ Market private so a vendor like Schooner Creek Farm could be excluded, no one seems to know who would dedicate the time to run such an endeavor which cost about $150,000 last year and even this year is expected to run at a loss.
+While some favor making the farmers’ market private so a vendor like Schooner Creek Farm could be excluded, no one seems to know who would dedicate the time to run such an endeavor that cost about $150,000 last year and even this year is expected to run at a loss.

 City officials said a top priority is to make everyone feel safe which is why a rewritten rules of behavior and strict limit on signs is needed.